 Gas prices are determined by supply and demand.
 The busier the Ethereum network, the higher the gas price.

 The amount of gas required depends on the computational complexity of the transaction.
 The easier, the lower the gas needed.

 For example, sending an asset to a friend will cost less gas than buying a Set token.
 This is because a lot more work is required for the latter.

 Ethereum miners, who provide the computational power that Ethereum runs on, receive this transaction fee in return for their efforts.
 This means they're incentivised to start with the highest-paying requests first.
 So if you want to ensure your transaction has the best chance of being included by them, you have to pay more.
 Argent helps with this, as explained below.

 How does Argent help me with gas?

 Argent's aim is to make crypto as simple as possible.
-As part of this we've tried to totally eliminate the complexity of gas.
-We've done this in two ways:
+As part of this we've tried to eliminate the complexity of gas.

 We will never profit from gas.
 Our aim is to align smooth user experience, long-term economic sustainability, and incentives to minimize Ethereum network congestion.
 You can read more about our fair use policy here.